1982–83 South Pacific cyclone season: Other systems

-Track map of the unnamed tropical storm.
+Satellite imagery (left) and track map (right) of the unnamed tropical storm.

 After the season had ended, meteorologists at the University of Hawaiʻi identified two tropical depressions, that existed to the east of 130°W on May 11 and May 16, 1983.
 Further research into the tropical depression of May 11, by Luis Muñoz Leyton from the Universidad de Valparaíso and José Vicencio from the Chilean Weather Service suggests that the system became an unnamed tropical storm.
 According to estimates made using the Dvorak technique, the highest sustained wind intensity was close to 65 knots (120 km/h), recorded during the night of May 13, with an estimated minimum pressure between 981 hPa and a Dvorak classification of T4.0, being classified as a category 2 severe tropical cyclone on the Australian and South Pacific cyclone scale.
 During the early hours of May 14, it began to weaken until it disintegrated on the same day around 12.9°S 115.8°W.

 The closest places to this cyclone were Isla de Pascua in Chile, and the island of Fatu-Hiva in French Polynesia.